We are steadily moving away towards ‘Spiritual but not Religious’

 According to a Gallup survey, 68% of Americans in 1975 had a great deal or quite a lot of confidence in the church or organized religion.
 Now this percentage has dropped precipitously to 36% fewer Americans indicate that they identify with an official religion these days, and fewer say they are members of a church, mosque, or synagogue.

 All of this seems to dovetail with people now seeing themselves as spiritual but not religious.
-However, religion continues to expand in economically and socially insecure places, such as many African and Muslim dominated nations.
+However, religion continues to expand in economically and socially insecure places, such as many African and Muslim-dominated nations.
 Where conditions are more stable, the number of churchgoers continues to decline.

 Are India’s Population Spiritual or Religious

-Thanks to meditation and other spiritual practices, more people are joining the ranks of “spiritual but not religious.”
+Thanks to meditation and other spiritual practices, more people are joining the ranks of “Spiritual but not Religious.”

-Interestingly, millennials (individuals born between 1981and 1996) who tend to be passionate about their careers, fitness, and the Climate Crisis, but not interested in religion.
+Interestingly, millennials (individuals born between 1981and 1996) tend to be passionate about their careers, fitness, and the Climate Crisis, but are not interested in religion.
 For many of them, the gym or a beautiful national park is their temple.
 While hi-tech pursuits consume many of their waking hours, millennials tend to keep their minds open to the possibility of higher realities.

-As previously discussed, the majority of people — especially in India – are more than happy to stay in the comfort zones and they barely take time out to engage in spiritual practices.
+As previously discussed, the majority of people – especially in India – are more than happy to stay in their comfort zones and they barely take time out to engage in spiritual practices.
 In fact, many of them are in fact, generally ignorant as to what exactly spirituality or spiritual life may be.
 The difference between being religious and spiritual is unclear to them.
 Each one of us has our own ideas about spirituality; there are many myths and misconceptions involving spiritual practices in India.

 On the other hand, the majority of us find comfort and emotional security in spending whatever time we can take out from our schedule in religious activities.
 We are actively involved in an organized system of practices, rituals, and prayers to facilitate closeness to God.
 Our belief system has room for a pantheon of personal gods and goddesses, which are in great supply in the Hindu religion.
-Therefore, a large population are fine with just being religious, rather than venturing out for spiritual practices.
+Therefore, a large population is fine with just being religious, rather than venturing out for spiritual practices.